eluv-io/content-bitcode/README.md

 # Bitcode Documentation:

 Bitcode is the mechanism developers can use to orchestrate the fabric at a machine code level.
-The bitcode produced by clang in its emit-llvm mode is directly loadable and callable by the fabric daemon.
+The bitcode produced by `clang` in its `emit-llvm` mode is directly loadable and callable by the fabric daemon.

-To deploy on Linux, the preferred method is to run build and run the `Dockerfile`
+To deploy on Linux, the preferred method is to build and run the `Dockerfile`

 ## Docker Instructions